John Smibert, The Bermuda Group

 Influence

 Although this image was never intended to remain in Boston, it stayed in the artist’s Boston studio and served as the cornerstone for what many consider to be that city’s first museum.
 Indeed, this painting, when combined with the copies of the Old Masters Smibert painted on the continent and the works he purchased in Florence, provided people in Boston with a fine arts viewing experience unmatched in the Americas.
 Smibert even ran a kind of art supply store where he sold pigments, paintbrushes, and mezzotints from England and all over Europe.
 This brought European art into the homes of the well to do in colonial Boston.
-Visiting Smibert’s painting room became a kind of right of passage for aspiring painters.
+Visiting Smibert’s painting room became a kind of rite of passage for aspiring painters.
 John Singleton Copley, John Trumbull, Charles Willson Peale, and Washington Allston were all influenced by the works they saw in Smibert’s studio long after the artist had died.
 In this regard, The Bermuda Group is as important for who saw it as it is for what it in fact is.